-- 7. (1) In this Act, a reference to a public authority is a reference to- - (a) a body (whether incorporated or unincorporated) established for a public purpose by or under the provisions of a legislative instrument, other than- - (i) an incorporated company or association; or - (ii) a body that, under subsection (2) or (3), is not to be taken to be a public authority; or - (iii) the Legislative Council or the Legislative Assembly; or - (iv) a Royal Commission or a Special Commission of Inquiry; or - (v) the Independent Commission Against Corruption; or - (vi) a council or a county council within the meaning of the Local Government Act 1919; or - (b) a body (whether incorporated or unincorporated) established for a public purpose otherwise than by or under the provisions of a legislative instrument and declared by the regulations to be a public authority; or - (c) any other body (whether incorporated or unincorporated) declared by the regulations to be a public authority, being- - (i) a body established by the Governor or by a Minister; or - (ii) an incorporated company or association over which a Minister is in a position to exercise direction or control; or - (d) the Police Force; or - (e) a Teaching Service. - 25 (2) An unincorporated body (being a board, council, committee, subcommittee or other body established by or under the provisions of a legislative instrument for the purpose of assisting, or exercising functions connected with, a public authority) shall not be taken to be a public authority but shall be taken to be included in the public authority for the 30 purpose of assisting which, or exercising functions connected with which, it is established.

-(3) The regulations may declare that a specified body is not to be taken to be a public authority but is to be taken to be included in such agency as may be so specified.
+- 7. (1) In this Act, a reference to a public authority is a reference to- - (a) a body (whether incorporated or unincorporated) established for a public purpose by or under the provisions of a legislative instrument, other than- - (i) an incorporated company or association; or - (ii) a body that, under subsection (2) or (3), is not to be taken to be a public authority; or - (iii) the Legislative Council or the Legislative Assembly or a committee of either or both of those bodies; or - (iv) a Royal Commission or a Special Commission of Inquiry; or - (v) a local authority; or

+- (b) a body (whether incorporated or unincorporated) established for a public purpose otherwise than by or under the provisions of a legislative instrument and declared by the regulations to be a public authority; or - 5 (c) any other body (whether incorporated or unincorporated) declared by the regulations to be a public authority, being- - (i) a body established by the Governor or by a Minister; or - (ii) an incorporated company or association over which a Minister is in a position to exercise direction or control; or - 10 (d) the Police Force; or - (e) a Teaching Service. - (2) An unincorporated body (being a board, council, committee, subcommittee or other body established by or under the provisions of a legislative instrument for the purpose of assisting, or exercising functions 15 connected with, an agency) shall not be taken to be a separate public authority but shall be taken to be included in the agency. - (3) The regulations may declare that a specified body is not to be taken to be a separate public authority but is to be taken to be included in a specified agency.

-35 Public offices
+20 Public offices

-- 8. (1) In this Act, a reference to a public office is a reference to - (a) an office established by or under the provisions of a legislative instrument, other than an office that, under subsection (2), is not to be taken to be a public office; or
+- 8. (1) In this Act, a reference to a public office is a reference to- - (a) an office established for a public purpose by or under the provisions of a legislative instrument, other than an office that, under subsection (2), is not to be taken to be a public office; or - (b) an office declared by the regulations to be a public office, being an office to which an appointment is made by the Governor or by a Minister otherwise than by or under the provisions of a legislative instrument. - (2) The regulations may declare that a specified office is not to be taken to be a separate public office but is to be taken to be included in a specified agency. - (3) A person shall not be taken to be the holder of a public office- - (a) by virtue of the person's holding office as- - (i) Governor, Lieutenant-Governor or Administrator of the State; or - (ii) a member of the Legislative Council or the Legislative Assembly or of a committee of either or both of those bodies; or - (iii) President of the Legislative Council or Speaker of the Legislative Assembly or chairman of a committee of either or both of those bodies; or

-- (b) an office declared by the regulations to be a public office, being an office to which an appointment is made by the Governor or by a Minister otherwise than by or under the provisions of a legislative instrument. - 5 (2) The regulations may declare that a specified office is not to be taken to be a public office but is to be taken to be included in such agency as may be so specified. - (3) A person shall not be taken to be the holder of a public office- - (a) by virtue of the person's holding office as a member of the Legislative Council or the Legislative Assembly; or - (b) by virtue of the person's holding- - (i) an office the duties of which the person performs as an officer of an agency; or - (ii) an office of member of an agency; or - (iii) an office established by or under the provisions of a legislative instrument for the purposes of an agency; or - (iv) an office established by or under the provisions of a legislative instrument for the purposes of a body referred to in section 7 (1) (a) (i)-(vi).
+- (iv) a Minister of the Crown; or

+- (v) a Parliamentary Secretary; or

+- (vi) a member of the Executive Council; or

+- (b) by virtue of the person's holding-

+- (i) an office the duties of which the person performs as an officer of an agency; or - (ii) an office of member of an agency; or - (iii) an office established by or under the provisions of a legislative instrument for the purposes of an agency; or - (iv) an office established by or under the provisions of a legislative instrument for the purposes of a body referred to in section 7 (1) (a) (i)-(v).